 Preauthorization should be secured within the timeframes specified below.
-To obtain preauthorization, call Member Services at the toll-free number on your ID card.
-This call must be made for:
+To obtain preauthorization, call Member Services at the toll-free number in the How to contact us for help section.
+You, your physician or the facility must call us within these timelines: